fpatron/Quilibrium-Dashboard/README.md

     * Search for "Prometheus"
     * Connection : Prometheus URL : http://192.168.X.X:9090    (put the IP of the computer running docker)
     * Click on "Save & test"
-    * Click on the "Add new data sources" button
-    * Search for "Loki"
-    * Connection : URL : http://192.168.X.X:3100             (put the IP of the computer running docker)
-    * Click on "Save & test"

 3. Import the dashboard
     * Go to Home > Dashboard